Steenvoorde's international summer carnival - Our heritage, our popular traditions

 "Jan van Steinfort, who had risen before daylight, knelt down with his two sons and prayed to Heaven...

 "My gods!
-Let's leave the cobbler's work for the moment, for better work calls us outside; today we must try if Norman leather will be easily tanned".
+Let's leave the cobbler's work for the moment, for better work calls us outside; today we must try if Norman leather can be easily tanned".

 Jan unhooked his cuirass and put it on, then placed the helmet on his blond head, adorned with a plume in the local colors.
 He kissed the hilt of his sword, which was in the shape of a cross, but did not gird himself with it; having affixed it standing at the edge of the alcove of the large bed where every evening he rested, he said to his sons: